Two car fender bender

 You might decide to file a claim with your insurer, pay your deductible, and let your insurer take care of the rest.
 Since you're not entirely at fault in this situation, your insurance company could choose to subrogate the other party's insurer to recover all (or some) of the accident costs.
 You might get all (or some) of your deductible back if that happens.
 How much you might recoup depends on the laws in each state and the facts of the car accident.

-Breaking down the subrogation process
+How does the subrogation process work?

 During subrogation, you, the policyholder, don't have to do a whole lot.
 Subrogation generally happens behind the scenes with insurance companies determining who pays for what.